 El Mago De Las Fritas has made its home in Miami on 8th street (Calle Ocho) since 1984, though it’s not the only frita place on Calle Ocho.
-Four of the five old school Frita Cubana Joints (El Mago de las Fritas, El Rey de las Fritas, Fritas Domino & La Palma) are on Calle Ocho.
+Four of the five old-school Frita Cubana Joints (El Mago de las Fritas, El Rey de las Fritas, Fritas Domino & La Palma) are on Calle Ocho.

 Do not park in one of the three reserved spots unless, of course, you are eating there.
-If you do, you might witness Ortelio aka El Mago (yes, that’s the owner’s nickname, it translates to “Magician”) make his way outside and scream at them to move their cars…with a spatula in hand!
+If you do, you might witness Ortelio, aka El Mago (yes, that’s the owner’s nickname, it translates to “Magician”) make his way outside and scream at them to move their cars…with a spatula in hand!
 He’s too awesome.
 Once inside, you must, of course, then order one of El Mago’s famous Fritas.

-A Frita or Cuban Hamburger could be made up of any combination of ground beef, chorizo, pork, and spices topped with onions, homemade julienne potatoes, and ketchup (sometimes) on a roll of some sort.
-El Mago’s Frita is straight-up lean ground beef with spices, don’t let your palate fool you.
+A frita or Cuban hamburger could be made up of any combination of ground beef, chorizo, pork, and spices topped with onions, homemade julienne potatoes, and ketchup (sometimes) on a roll of some sort.
+El Mago’s frita is straight-up lean ground beef with spices, don’t let your palate fool you.

 I’d be lying if I didn’t tell you the Frita Cubana with cheese is good, but nothing beats the original.
 You can also next level your order with a Frita Doble (double meat) or Frita a Caballo (with a fried egg).

 Everything is delicious

 They’re all delicious.
 Don’t miss out on ordering the crinkle-cut fries at El Mago de las Fritas.
 There’s something very high school about them.
 El Mago salts them for you, you just need that ketchup puddle to dip them in, and you’re good to go.